edge-cloud/www.edge-cloud.net/_posts/2015-10-04-cloudflare-pops-in-google-analytics.md

-Wouldn&#8217;t it be great to get insight into how much these worldwide locations help you with your website?
+Wouldn't it be great to get insight into how much these worldwide locations help you with your website?
 In this post you will learn how to get started by gaining insight into which CloudFlare location delivers your website traffic.

 ### Create a custom dimension in Google Analytics